huguesrichard/Allopipe/README.md

 AlloPipe specifically requires
 1. [Python](https://www.python.org/downloads/) >=3.6 (developed on 3.9)

-2. [Conda](https://docs.anaconda.com/free/working-with-conda/) installed in the suitable version for your operating system and python version, as we provide the [list of specific versions of some tools](https://github.com/huguesrichard/Allopipe/blob/main/requirements.txt) you will have to store in a conda environment.
+2. [Conda](https://docs.anaconda.com/free/working-with-conda/) installed in the suitable version for your operating system and python version, as we recommend to install the [dependencies](https://github.com/huguesrichard/Allopipe/blob/main/requirements.txt) needed to run AlloPipe in a dedicated conda environment.

 3. [NetMHCpan](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1) and [NetMHCIIpan](https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3/) downloaded as command line tools.\
-*Note: make sure you use NetMHCpan in accordance with their user licence.*
+*Make sure you use NetMHCpan in accordance with their user licence.*

 As AlloPipe takes VEP-annotated .VCF files as input, you will also need a [VEP annotation tool](https://www.ensembl.org/info/docs/tools/vep/script/vep_download.html#download) prior the use of AlloPipe.
 AlloPipe has been developed and tested with .VCF files annotated with v104, v110 and v111.
 We recommend to use the most recent version of VEP unless it leads to major changes in the architecture of the output .VCF files.